maxivak/docker-builder/readme.md

 # Docker builder

-Build and run Docker containers with Chef, Dockerfile and other tools.
+Tool to build and install Docker containers with Chef, Dockerfile and other tools.

 Config files are in Ruby.